WICG/portals/design-discussion.md

 Alternative: consider re-using existing events.

+## Session history
+ - A portal context should have its own session history.
+ - Upon activation, a portal inherits the session history of its predecessor, appending its current entry as the last entry in the history.

 ## On activation: do nothing / reload me under my origin
 This is only relevant when activating a Portal that ran in the isolated mode.
 The desired behavior must be specified before the activation occurs:
  - Default: do nothing